NeutrinosPlatform/cordova-plugin-document-scanner/README.md

 - Please don't forget to delete the files if you use the `fileName` option to create your own filenames.

- - An example file URI obtained from success call back of scanDoc function looks like this file:///var/mobile/Containers/Data/Application/8376778A-983B-4FBA-B21C-A4CFDD047AAA/Documents/image.png
+- An example file URI obtained from success call back of scanDoc function looks like this file:///var/mobile/Containers/Data/Application/8376778A-983B-4FBA-B21C-A4CFDD047AAA/Documents/image.jpg

 ## Android Quirks

 NOTE :- Android allows delete of files from the file manager.
 In iOS this is not possible hence the use of `fileName`.
-Android won't accept the file name parameter in options.
+Android will ignore the file name parameter in options.

 ## Issues and Fixes